 Traversing stone fields and landslides soon made way for rope climbing and scaling guano-covered boulders; crossing cavern rivers at the expense of dry shoes.
 A cold river yawned from the mouth of the great cave, and we followed it, step by sopping wet step, over rocks and past schools of fish, as our guide warned us to be careful of the slip.

-There were 7 of us; myself, our guide, a French woman of about 40, and Irish couple, and Cindy and Adeline, the French girls.
+There were 7 of us; myself, our guide, a French woman of about 40, and Irish couple, and C and A, the French girls.
 3 days prior I had met them in Bako.
 The next night, for a drink in Kuching, the girls offering an invitation to join them in Mulu.

 I didn’t have to think twice.
 I turned up at the airport 2 hours before the flight, ticketless and without accommodation booked, and yet somehow I was now in Mulu, lady luck mercifully providing a vacancy in the dorm.

-Cindy called out.
-“Adeline!
+C called out.
+“A!
 Hurry up!”.
-Adeline was falling behind as we veered out of the river and up the steep bank.
+A was falling behind as we veered out of the river and up the steep bank.
 Just 10 metres away, you could lose sight of someone.
 Mosses and creeping vines dictated the bright green of the undergrowth, as dry dinner plate-sized leaves crunched underfoot.